 Before teaching, I spent two years tutoring at the writing center in Tallahassee Community College’s Learning Commons.
 Many of these concepts in the writing center, especially the collaborative aspect of writing and the presence of a tutor like myself as an outside actor in the writing process are factors I had not even considered before being working there.

-I found while working at TCC that the most frustrating experience for many students was the recursive process of college writing, with the process lacking a “clear” formula like an algebraic math equation or FCAT five paragraph essay.
+I found while working at TCC that the most frustrating experience for many students was the recursive process of college writing and the lack of a “clear” formula like an algebraic math equation or FCAT five paragraph essay.
 Many saw these assignments as hurdles in order to move onto other, more “practical” courses that would enable them to become nurses, firefighters, engineers.
 I felt like a guide to get them to understand the importance of writing and how it relates to critical thinking and communication skills in all fields.
 Tutoring helped inform my own convictions on the importance of writing outside the discipline of English.

 During my time tutoring, I dealt more than I ever had before with foreign exchange students.
 I was surprised how even the logic and structure to an essay could be cultural.
 I consider myself well traveled, and being of mixed heritage, was familiar with cultural differences, but I had never extended this idea to composition.
 Even if the students’ English was impeccable, cultural differences in how an essay is organized or how topics are introduced created challenges.
 Even how to properly cite a paper or borrow others’ writing can have cultural implications as we discussed in class.
 The foreign exchange students helped me learn how to present ideas clearly and to think through how I knew things or where this knowledge came from.
 They made me think differently about how I tackled my own reading and writing projects and also made me further question issues of collaboration and subject position.